ZIP: Scalable Crowd Counting via Zero-Inflated Poisson Modeling: Introduction

-In summary, the main contributions of our work are as follows: \begin{itemize} \item We propose a novel crowd counting framework \textbf{EBC-ZIP} based on \textbf{Zero-Inflated Poisson} (\textbf{ZIP}) \textbf{regression}, which explicitly models the extreme sparsity of ground-truth count distributions by disentangling structural zeros from sampling uncertainty.
-Built on top of the EBC framework, EBC-ZIP significantly improves its performance by replacing heuristic classification with a principled probabilistic formulation. \item We present the first systematic study of \textbf{framework-level scalability} in crowd counting.
-Our EBC-ZIP framework generalizes well across a wide range of model sizes and architectures, from lightweight convolutional neural networks (CNNs) to vision-language models, achieving state-of-the-art performance under varying computational constraints. \item We conduct \textbf{extensive experiments on four crowd counting benchmarks} to validate the effectiveness of our EBC-ZIP framework.
-Results show that our base model, \textbf{EBC-ZIP-Base}, consistently outperforms existing state-of-the-art methods across four different datasets. \end{itemize}
+Through theoretical risk bound analysis (see Theorem \ref{thm:main}) and comprehensive empirical evaluation, we show that ZIP consistently outperforms Gaussian-smoothed MSE-based losses and DMCount \cite{wang2020distribution}.
+To further assess the scalability of ZIP, we evaluate its performance with backbones of varying computational complexities, including MobileNet, MobileCLIP, and CLIP-ConvNeXt.
+As illustrated in Fig.~\ref{fig:scalability}, our ZIP framework consistently outperforms existing models in both accuracy (measured by Mean Absolute Error (MAE)) and computational efficiency (measured by FLOPs) across different parameter scales, demonstrating its superior scalability.
+To summarize, our contributions are: \begin{itemize} \item We propose a novel crowd counting framework \textbf{ZIP} based on \textbf{Zero-Inflated Poisson} (\textbf{ZIP}) regression, which explicitly models the extreme sparsity of ground-truth count distributions by disentangling structural zeros from sampling uncertainty. \item We present both \textbf{theoretical risk bound analysis} and thorough \textbf{experiments on four crowd counting benchmarks} to validate the effectiveness of our ZIP framework.
+Results show that our base model, \textbf{ZIP-Base}, consistently outperforms existing state-of-the-art methods across four different datasets. \item We present a systematic study of \textbf{framework-level scalability} in crowd counting.
+Our ZIP framework generalizes well across a wide range of model sizes and architectures, from lightweight convolutional neural networks (CNNs) to vision-language models, achieving state-of-the-art performance under varying computational constraints. \end{itemize}